SpenceKonde/ATTinyCore/README.md

 I2C support
 ------------

 On the following chips, I2C functionality can be achieved with the hardware USI.
-As of version 1.1.3 this is handled transparently via the Wire library.
+As of version 1.1.3 this is handled transparently via the special version of the Wire library included with this core.

 * ATtiny x5 (25/45/85)
 * ATtiny x4 (24/44/84)